symfony/symfony-docs/cookbook/controller/error_pages.rst

 Testing Error Pages during Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Symfony shows the big *exception* page instead of your customized error page
-when you're in the development environem

 While you're in the development environment, Symfony shows the big *exception*
 page instead of your shiny new customized error page.
 So, how can you see